NCERT Solutions for Class 11 Chemistry Chapter 4 - Chemical Bonding and Molecular Structure

 Formation of an ethane molecule $(C_{2}H_{4})$ by overlapping of a $sp^2$ hybridized orbital of another carbon atom, thereby forming a $C-C$ sigma bond.

-The remaining two $sp^2$ orbitals of each carbon atom from a $sp^2-s$ sigma bond with two hydrogen atoms.
+The remaining two $sp^2$ orbitals of each carbon atom form a $sp^2-s$ sigma bond with two hydrogen atoms.
 The unhybridized orbital of one carbon atom undergoes sidewise overlap with the orbital of a similar kind present on another carbon atom to form a weak n-bond.

-Formation of $C_{2}H_{2}$ molecule, each C-atom is sp hybridized with two 2p-orbitals in an unhybridized state.
+Formation of $C_{2}H_{2}$ molecule- each C-atom is sp-hybridized with two 2p-orbitals in an unhybridized state.

-Each of the two unhybridised p orbitals of both the carbon atoms overlaps sidewise to form two π bonds between the carbon atoms.
+Each of the two unhybridised p orbitals of both the carbon atoms overlaps sideways to form two π bonds between the carbon atoms.
 So the triple bond between the two carbon atoms is made up of one sigma and two pi bonds as shown in Fig

 Question 4.28(a) What is the total number of sigma and pi bonds in the following molecules?